 While traveling Southeast Asia on the budget end, you should be able to live on an average daily budget of about $50-$60/day for two people (around $35-$40/day for solo travellers).

 This is including everything while on the road, apart from travel insurance and flights to and from your home country (we’ve broken the costs down based on each individual country below).

 If you hardly take any flights and balance your lifestyle with reasonable amounts of drinking and entertainment, and mostly stick to tasty local food, this is an easy travel budget to achieve. *Note, drinking booze is one of the biggest budget busters when on the road.
 If you can avoid drinking, or at least only drinking a couple of days a week, you’ll save a lot of money.

 Some people (including Lonely Planet) may tell you that it’s possible to survive off of less than our suggested budget during a Southeast Asia trip, but that truly is just surviving.
 Nobody wants to travel Southeast Asia to just “survive” so don’t try to travel on such a ridiculously low budget that you miss out on all the things that make this region so incredible.

-There’s not just one budget that will cover every country in Southeast Asia, although they are pretty similar.
+There’s not just one Southeast Asia backpacking budget that will cover every country in the region, although they are pretty similar.
 For the purpose of easy reading, most countries here will be compared to Thailand.
-It’s usually the jumping off point and often the most visited country in Southeast Asia.
-Some countries, however cost a bit more, while some cost a bit less.
+It’s usually the jumping-off point and often the most visited country in Southeast Asia.
+Some countries, however, cost a bit more, while some cost a bit less.